Facilities and Services

 Group Camping: Camp Kippechewin and Ma-ma-o-pe are group camps available for private functions, on a reservation basis.
 Fees.

 Camp Kippechewin: 10 people minimum, 60 people maximum.
 Fire circle, kitchen shelter and privies.
-Corral and hitching rail.
 Located on the west shore of Clear Lake (off the Clear Lake trail, but also accessible by road), 14.7 km (9 miles) from Wasagaming.
 Reservations and a deposit is required.
+Check-in time: 2:00 pm - Check-out time: 11:00 am.

 Lake Audy Horse Corral: 20 people/25 horses (4 corrals) capacity.
 Three fire grills, picnic tables and privies.
 41.1 km (25 miles) from Wasagaming via Highway 10 and Lake Audy Road.
 Reservations and a deposit is required.
 (Horse use directive available at the Visitor Centre).
 Fees.